-Picture this: you’re a software engineer and you’ve been studying diligently, making sure your coding chops are nothing but the sharpest to be able to face Amazon’s interviewing process.
+Picture this: you’re a software engineer and you’ve been studying diligently, making sure your coding skills are nothing but the sharpest you have to offer so that you can ace Amazon‘s interviewing process.

-You get there, feeling confident in your abilities, feeling like you can tackle any question you’re asked…
+You get to your interview, feeling confident in your abilities and feeling like you can tackle any question you’re asked.

-Panic begins.
+Panic settles in.
 You hadn’t prepared for a question like this one before.

-This is what happens to most software engineers who aspire to work at Amazon: they rarely prepare for behavioral questions in favor of having more time to practice their coding, and the results aren’t pretty.
+This is what happens to most software engineers who want to work for Amazon: they rarely prepare for the behavioral interview in favor of having more time to practice their coding, and it usually doesn’t go well.

-We already have a post on interview questions from Amazon, but in this post, we’re going to focus completely on behavioral questions.
+We already have a post on technical questions from Amazon, but in this post, we’re going to focus completely on their behavioral interview questions.